AS207960/bjorn/README.md

 The response message contains a boolean indication validation success or failure, and in case of failure an error object containing a list of errors that caused the validation to fail.
 The error format is described above.

+In the case of `dns` type identifiers the identifier value must be lowercase, non punny code (IDNA), and without a trailing period for the root zone.